How could they miss that, they gripe.

 and one day get it wrong,

-they’ll then wonder how.
+they’ll start to wonder how.

 How could the robots